 - No notice is required if the sale will not result in a mass layoff or closure of the business

-Failing to comply with WARN Act requirements can result in civil penalties and/or the requirement to pay back wages and benefits.
+Failing to comply with the WARN Act requirements can result in civil penalties and/or the requirement to pay back wages and benefits.
 There are nuanced requirements and exceptions to the WARN Act, so it is imperative to consult with an experienced employment lawyer before buying or selling a business that is subject to the WARN Act notice requirements.

 COBRA health benefit provisions require group health plans to provide a temporary continuation of group health coverage that otherwise might be terminated.
 Typically, employees who are terminated from employment must be given the opportunity to buy coverage, at full price, for up to 18 months following the loss of coverage or termination of employment.
 COBRA obligations can be delegated and addressed in the contract to buy/sell a business.
 However, if the contract does not address COBRA obligations, federal regulations have offered some guidance.